Designing Context: The Craft Behind Smarter AI Inputs

 Because the next generation of apps won’t just be AI-powered.

-They’ll be context-aware by design.
+They’ll be context-native by design.

 If you’re exploring this space too, I’d genuinely love to connect or you can drop me a line.